Enjoy this Dutch Oven Apple Crisp recipe on your next camping trip or baked at home. It is the perfect taste of fall in one bite!

 Apple Dessert Baking Instructions

-Place the 8 coals in an even circular pattern in the bottom of a foil pan and put the Dutch oven on top.
-We like to use a foil pan that is about the same size as the cast-iron pot.
-We keep this and reuse on each camping trip.
+Place the eight coals in an even circular pattern in the bottom of a foil pan and put the Dutch oven on top.
+We like using a foil pan the same size as the cast-iron pot.
+We keep this and reuse it on each camping trip.

-Place the lid on the Dutch oven and put 16 coals on top around the rim and middle of the lid.
+Place the lid on the Dutch oven and put 16 coals around the rim and middle of the lid.

-Bake for 40- 45 minutes, rotating the lid and Dutch oven opposite directions every 10-15 minutes, to ensure even baking.
+Bake for 40- 45 minutes, rotating the lid and Dutch oven in opposite directions every 10-15 minutes to ensure even baking.

-Remove the lid and check to see if the campfire apple crisp is bubbly and brown around the 35-40 minute point.
-You can leave it a few more minutes, but keep in mind that the oatmeal crisp topping will keep baking in a hot Dutch oven.
+Remove the lid and check if the campfire apple crisp is bubbly and brown around the 35-40 minute mark.
+You can leave it a few more minutes, but remember that the oatmeal crisp topping will keep baking in a hot Dutch oven.
 Do not overbake!

 When fully baked as you like, allow this camping apple dessert to sit for at least 10 minutes with no coals before serving.